Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter4.md

 # How to set up an Article
 This is one of the most important Chapters of the **inzzii POS manual** because this is where the sales will depend upon.
 Please note that **you can only start adding articles after you have defined you VAT, Groups and Departments**.

-## How to add the basics of an Article
+## How to add the Basics of an Article

 <img src="../Assets/Pictures/Hmenu.png" alt="hamburgermenu" width="25" height="25"/> At the top left of your inzzii POS app you have a hamburger menu
 1. Tap on the hamburger menu.